-It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue our reports with the Dunedin Blue Jays.
+It’s that time of year that we bring you our reports summarizing the season for the Blue Jays’ minor league affiliates.
+We continue with the the Jays’ Advanced-A club playing in the Florida State League, the Dunedin Blue Jays.

 If you’re new to Blue Jays from Away, we summarize all eight of the Blue Jays’ minor league teams in four parts: The Blue Jays from Away Awards, Starting Pitchers, Relief Pitchers and Position Players.
 Players are discussed with the team that they spent the most time with (by innings pitched for pitchers and at bats for batters).

 The Dunedin Blue Jays had a dominant season under manager Cesar Martin who celebrated an outstanding first season with the D-Jays, a year after managing the Lansing Lugnuts.
 Indeed, it was particularly interesting as the Blue Jays’ home ballpark was undergoing renovation and the club was playing out of Jack Russell Stadium, a former home of the Clearwater Threshers, while also playing some “home” games on the road.
 The Blue Jays finished 80-55, the second best record in the 12-team league, just one game behind their Pythagorean Record of 81-54.
 The Blue Jays won the North Division in the first half, going 41-24 with the best record in the league and were 5 1/2 games up on the Clearwater Threshers.
 The Blue Jays won the North Division again in the second half, finishing 39-31 with a 2 1/2-game lead over the Tampa Tarpons.
 That said, the Blue Jays were unable to test their club in the playoffs as the fears of Hurricane Dorian had the league cancel the final weekend of the season as well as the playoffs.